vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/config/plugin/readme.md

 # Plugin Description

-vuepress-theme-hope has many vuepress plugins enabled.
-If you don't need them, you can disable them in themeConfig.
+vuepress-theme-hope brings you many vuepress plugins.
+Some plugins are automatically enabled.
+If you don’t need them, you can disable them in themeConfig; some plugins will only be enabled if you configure them.

 ## Plugins build-in